-- 4.64 Policies 50 and 51 require appropriate avoidance/mitigation measures, for applications within the 5.6km 'zone of influence' of Chichester and Langstone Harbour, and within the 3.5km 'zone of influence' for Pagham Harbour or where required for residential schemes that fall outside the zones where mitigation is deemed necessary as identified in the Local Plan: Key Policies.
-This is because both sites are statutorily protected Europa 2000 sites, and recreational disturbance is an issue that needs to be addressed. - 4.65 Where planning proposals are required to provide on-site mitigation and management measures, these must be agreed by Natural England. - 4.66 Off-site access management mitigation will be funded from S106.
-The contribution is £172 per net additional dwelling within the zone of influence of Chichester and Langstone Harboura.
-The cost of implementing the mitigation measures will rise in line with inflation so the £172 per dwelling contribution figure will be updated on 1 April each year in line with the Retail Price Index.
-This figure may alter from time to time as determined by the Solent Disturbance and Recreation Mitigation Partnership Project Board in consultation with Natural England.
-A figure has yet to be determined for the zone of influence of Pagham Harbour.
+- 4.72 Policies 50 and 51 require appropriate avoidance/mitigation measures, for applications within the 5.6km 'zone of influence' of Chichester and Langstone Harbour, and within the 3.5km 'zone of influence' for Pagham Harbour or where required for residential schemes that fall outside the zones where mitigation is deemed necessary as identified in the Local Plan: Key Policies.
+This is because both sites are statutorily protected Natura 2000 sites, and recreational disturbance is an issue that needs to be addressed. - 4.73 Where planning proposals are required to provide on-site mitigation and management measures, these must be agreed by Natural England. - 4.74 Off-site access management mitigation will be funded from S106.
+The contribution is £174 per net additional dwelling within the zone of influence of Chichester and Langstone Harbours.
+The cost of implementing the mitigation measures will rise in line with inflation so the £174 per dwelling contribution figure will be updated on 1 April each year in line with the Retail Price Index.
+This figure may alter from time to time as determined by the Solent Recreation Mitigation Partnership Project Board in consultation with Natural England.
+The contribution for Pagham Harbour is set out in the paragraph below.
 Where these zones of influence overlap, contributions towards the mitigation of both may be sought.